 Getting Started: Beginner Equipment & Apps

 If you're just starting out, don't spend hundreds of dollars on equipment.
-Your smartphone or your computer and its built-in microphone (or a USB microphone) are all you need to record a local (i.e., all guests are in the same location) episode.
+Your smartphone or your computer and its built-in microphone (or a USB microphone) are all you need to record a local interview (i.e., all guests are in the same location).

-If your guests are in different locations, Zencastr is a great option to record a long-distance (remote) episode.
+If your guests are in different locations, Zencastr is a great option to record a remote conversation.

 Upgrading: Next Level Equipment

 Once you're consistently releasing episodes and you're committed to this podcast long term, you may be interested in upgrading your recording equipment.
-Here is what tropicalmba.com, a long-running and popular podcast, recommends (this setup even works in non-ideal/noisy environments):
+Here is what tropicalmba.com, a long-running and popular podcast, recommends (this setup even allows you to record conversations in noisy environments):

 - Cardioid USB Microphone (mic) – one for each guest.